trbehera/docs/docs/fdo/fdo-serviceinfo-sys.md

 The fdo_sys:filedesc command describes the path to a file the will be used as a part of the on-boarding process.
 A zero-length file is expected to exist on the local file system after this command is received.
 If the described file already exists it is truncated to zero length, otherwise a zero-length file is created.
-The file needs to be created its permissions are set to read/write for the user account the module is running under.
+The permissions for the created file are set to read/write for the user account the module is running under.
 File permissions can subsequently be modified with the fdo_sys:exec command if needed.
 If a path is not included as a part of the file name, the current working directory of the module is assumed.
 All subsequent fdo_sys:write operations will